 This course is subject to the University's Common Assessment Regulations (located in its Academic Standards and Quality Handbook).
 Any course specific assessment features are described below:

 There are no course specific exceptions from the university regulations.

-16. Additional Information
+16. Additional Information Collaborative partner(s):

-Collaborative partner(s):

-Course referenced to national QAA
+Course referenced to national QAA Computi Benchmark Statements:

-Benchmark Statements: Course recognised by: